 The sizes of scientific computations depend on the product of many independent factors.
-Quantities formed as a product of independent random variables follow a lognormal distribution [6].
-As a result, the sizes of scientific computational problems obey a power law where the problem size and the number of such problems are inversely proportional - there are a small number of huge jobs and a huge number of small jobs.
+Quantities formed as a product of independent random variables follow a lognormal distribution [5].
+As a result, the cost of scientific computational problems has a power law (1/f) tail; the number of problems will be the same in each logarithmic interval.
 One can see this quite well in the current situation in US computing.
 Thirty years ago, supercomputers were the mainstay of computational science.
-Today the whole range is filled from a few Tier-1 supercomputers, to Tier-2 regional centers, to huge numbers of Tier-3 departmental Beowulf clusters, and vast numbers of Tier-4 workstations.
+Today the whole range is filled from Tier-1 supercomputers, to Tier-2 regional centers, to Tier-3 departmental Beowulf clusters, and to Tier-4, the single workstations.
 This 4-tier architecture reflects the problem size power-law.